sokuzen/pudding.coffee/content/posts/set-up-ef-core-on-asp-net-core-web-api-3-1/index.md

 I have an existing Web API that serves hard-coded data.
 The API is designed in a way that one can switch and persist to another data context easily, the latter of which I wanted to do.
 And I don't want to make a whole database schema by hand; I want the DB to be based on the models I already defined.
 I know that's possible in Spring, so I'm sure I can do that too in .NET Core.

 And there, I found EF Core and Migrations.
-These are tools for Persistence and ORM on .NET Core.

 # Set up

 For this tutorial, I'll use SQL Server Development Edition.
 I also customized the pre-loaded Weather Forecast Controller-- that guy Visual Studio generates when one makes a .NET Core Web API from a template.
 I'll make this simple so you can easily grasp the concept.
 Feel free to modify the steps as you go for your case.

-This API has a single model class, WeatherForecast, which we will persist in the installed database.
+This API has a single model class, `WeatherForecast`, which we plan to persist in the installed database.
 There are two REST methods:
 - a GET that lists all weather forecasts;
 - and POST that creates one.

-The data is saved in a non-persistent object injected as a singleton dependency.
-See the [project's master branch on Github](https://github.com/sokuzen/SimpleWeatherForecast) for more info.
+The data currently is saved in a non-persistent object injected as a singleton dependency.
+See the [project's master branch on Github](https://github.com/sokuzen/SimpleWeatherForecast) for the codes.

 Our goal here is to minimize the impact on the already existing classes, simply adding a feature on top of them.